typicaladrian/soundscape/RCOS_STARTING_WEBSITE_NOTES.md

 # Back to the backend.
 7. Navigate to the outer backend folder.
-8. Run "python3 manage.py runserver
+8. Run "python3 manage.py runserver"